Clusters and Specialisms

-Another innovative and expanding area of the Conservatoire’s research is in jazz, through the interaction of composition, performance and jazz theory (particularly the work of George Russell) being explored through practice by Hans Koller.
-This research also intersects with a current monograph project of Prof Deborah Mawer on relations between French music and jazz in both inter-war and post-war eras.
+Another innovative, expanding area of the Conservatoire’s research is in jazz (in close collaboration with the School of Media), with the interaction of composition, performance and jazz theory being explored through practice by Andrew Bain and John O’Gallagher.
+This research also intersects with a monograph project of Prof Deborah Mawer on relations between French music and jazz in both inter-war and post-war eras.

 Birmingham Music Education Research Group (BMERG, based in the Faculty of Education: CPSACE)